scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 and [this blog post on implicit priority][link-implicit-priority].

-### Recursive Implicit Resolution {#sec:type-classes:recursive-implicits}
+### Recursive Given Instance Resolution {#sec:type-classes:recursive-implicits}

-The power of type classes and implicits lies in the compiler's ability to *combine* implicit definitions when searching for candidate instances.
+The power of type classes with given instances and using clauses lies in the compiler's ability to *combine* given instances definitions when searching for candidate instances.
 This is sometimes known as *type class composition*.

-Earlier we insinuated that all type class instances are `implicit vals`.
+Earlier we insinuated that all type class instances are `given`.
 This was a simplification.
 We can actually define instances in two ways:

 1. by defining concrete instances as
-   `implicit vals` of the required type[^implicit-objects];
+   `given` of the required type;

-2. by defining `implicit` methods to construct instances from other type class instances.
+2. by defining `given` methods to construct instances from other type class instances.

-[^implicit-objects]: We can also use an `implicit object`, which provides the same thing as an `implicit val`.

 Why would we construct instances from other instances?
 As a motivational example,